ADVISING REQUEST

 Diamond Jones - Advisor & Education Program Manager

-Diamond’s background is in the humanities and languages!
-She studied Japanese Language & Culture and is a fellow of MMUF, a program aimed at increasing diverse faculty in higher education.
+Diamond's background is in the humanities and languages!
+She proudly identifies as First-Generation, Low-Income (FGLI) and enjoys helping students navigate the resources available to them.
+She studied Japanese Language & Culture and participated in Quest+ and Arch Scholars communities.
+She is also a fellow of MMUF (Mellon Mays), a program aimed at increasing representation of diverse faculty in higher education.
 Her interests include: video games, the horror genre, Japanese media, fandom/parasocial relationships studies, and internet privacy.

 Diamond can serve as an advisor across all types/reasons for appointments (with the exception of the Circumnavigator Grant).
-She is a point person for the following programs: Undergraduate Language Grant and the Emerging Scholars Program.
+She is a point person for the following programs: Undergraduate Language Grant, the Peer Mentor Program, the Winter Bootcamps, and the Emerging Scholars Program.

 Megan Wood - Advisor & Associate Director